 The training curriculum must be based on the previous cycles of interdisciplinary permanency training conducted by the Judicial Council, the statewide curriculum developed by the California Social Work Education Center (CalSWEC), and other sources such as the California Child Welfare Council’s recent recommendations on improving permanency.

-Contractor will pilot curriculum in a training session conducted in the first year to include up to 25 participants.
+Contractor must pilot curriculum in a minimum 12 hour training session conducted in the first year to include at least 10 participants up to a maximum of 25 participants.

 Contractor will present and finalize curriculum based on feedback from pilot participants and Judicial Council education staff.